-Once Mesoamerican history enters a child’s textbooks, it’s an ideal time to consider a trip to Mexico City.
+Once Mesoamerican history enters a child’s textbooks, it’s an ideal time to consider a trip to Mexico City with kids.

 Aztec legacy is by far probably one of the most overlooked aspects of Mexico City travel and very much reason to go, if you know what to look for.
 Here’s a quick summary.

 Modern Mexico City, one the largest cities in the world by population, is located on the site of the former Aztec capital city, Tenochtitlan.
 When Hernà¡n Cortés arrived in 1519, Tenochtitlan was virtually an island city in the middle of a large lake.
 Yes, most of Mexico City was a lake that was called Lake Texcoco.